BuberryWorldwide/hoang-an-poetry/2012/17-05-2012-a-walk-in-a-night-of-the-freedom-of-temporary-sanity.md

 ---
-title: "A Walk In A Night Of The Freedom Of Temporary Sanity"
+author: Unknown
+categories: Poetry
 date: 17/05/2012
-categories: Poetry
 layout: post
+title: A Walk In A Night Of The Freedom Of Temporary Sanity
 ---

 **A Walk In A Night Of The Freedom Of Temporary Sanity**